 Are Emperor Penguins Endangered – Why Are Emperor Penguins Endangered

 - Emperor penguins are not endangered, however, climate change due to global warming would be a major threat to their survival.

 - Emperor penguins breed during the Antarctic winter.
-If the ice melt before the full growth and independence of the chicks, they would die.
+If the ice melted before the full growth and independence of the chicks, they would die.

-- If the chicks die, there would be no future of emperor penguins.
+- If the chicks die, there would be no future for emperor penguins.